AMOS

 CHAPTER 4

-- He sent famine, drought, blight, pestilence, and sword hoping they would turn to Him.
+2. God sent famine, drought, blight, pestilence, and sword hoping the people would turn back to Him.

 CHAPTER 5